casper-network/ceps/text/0096-contract-metadata.md

 All metadata is **immutable** (set once at deployment and never altered), ensuring consistency and integrity.

-By adopting this standard, Casper developers enable wallets, block explorers, and indexers to fetch and display contract information directly from the blockchain, much like how token standards (e.g. CEP-18 for fungible tokens or CEP-47/78 for NFTs) provide on-chain names and symbols, underscoring the community’s move toward rich on-chain identification.
+By adopting this standard, Casper developers enable wallets, network explorers, and indexers to fetch and display contract information directly from the blockchain, much like how token standards (e.g. CEP-18 for fungible tokens or CEP-95 for NFTs) provide on-chain names and symbols, underscoring the community’s move toward rich on-chain identification.

 **Metadata Fields**: